Aliases for CD27 Gene

 GeneCards Summary for CD27 Gene

 CD27 (CD27 Molecule) is a Protein Coding gene.
-Diseases associated with CD27 include lymphoproliferative syndrome 2 and pars planitis.
-Among its related pathways are Akt Signaling and Akt Signaling.
+Diseases associated with CD27 include lymphoproliferative syndrome 2 and autosomal recessive lymphoproliferative disease.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include transmembrane signaling receptor activity and cysteine-type endopeptidase inhibitor activity involved in apoptotic process.

 UniProtKB/Swiss-Prot for CD27 Gene

 Receptor for CD70/CD27L.
 May play a role in survival of activated T-cells.
 May play a role in apoptosis through association with SIVA1.